 |80,000 points after spending $4,000 in 3 months

 |80,000 points when you spend $6,000 in your first 6 months

 |75,000 miles when you spend $4,000 on purchases in your first 3 months

 |Large bank balances

 |50,000 points when you spend $3,000 in your first 90 days

 Types of travel insurance coverage on credit cards

-There are many options when it comes to credit cards that can cover you in the event your next trip gets pushed back or ruined altogether.
-It’s critical to review each card’s terms and fees and pick the one that best suits your travel plans.
+There are many credit cards that can cover you in the event your next trip gets pushed back or ruined altogether.
+While the best travel credit cards with travel insurance all offer similar protections, the benefits or terms vary by card.

 Besides the travel protections offered, be sure to compare benefits, earning power and annual fees to find the card that best fits your lifestyle and travel plans.